geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 because it looks very similar, but the denominator is $$N_y+N_p$$ instead of
 $$N_y-1$$.
 This is noteworthy, but for typical least squares problems where $$N_p \ll N_y$$, this won't make much of a difference.
-However, it's important to restate, that all our our derivations assumed that the model was indeed the correct one that generates the true data.
+However, it's important to restate, that all our derivations assumed that the model is indeed the correct one.
 Thus, this result doesn't imply that using models with more parameters to fit unknown data is better than using models with fewer parameters.